 16. Not Vetting Your Investment Advisor

 Not all investment advisors are required to have specific qualifications, and they’re not all held to the same standards for giving you advice.
-Some brokers are only bound by the suitability standard, which the SEC defines as the following: “Your broker must have a reasonable basis for believing that the recommendation is suitable for you.”
+Some brokers are only bound by FINRA’s Rule 2111, otherwise known as the suitability standard.
+This requires that brokers ““have a reasonable basis to believe that a recommended transaction or investment strategy involving a security or securities is suitable for the customer…”

 17. Trying to Time the Market